-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://opentextbooks.concordia.ca/hrmcanadian/?p=38#oembed-2
+A YouTube element has been excluded from this version of the text.
+You can view it online here:

 Ahearne, M., Mathieu, J., & Rapp, A. (2005).
 To empower or not to empower your sales force?
 An empirical examination of the influence of leadership empowerment behaviour on customer satisfaction and performance.
 Journal of Applied Psychology, 90, 945-955.